RSE-Cambridge/hpc-container-workshop/README.md

 # Containers for HPC Workshop
-> University of Cambridge, UK (29 and 30th July, 2017)
+> University of Cambridge, UK (29 and 30th June, 2017)